• Free Shipping for orders over €49

 Ears

-Long and short hair types with little undercoat, soft and silky; all colours
+long-haired and short-haired variants with little undercoat, soft and silky; all colours

 gets cold easily, blankets recommended for snuggling up in the basket